Tiverton Castle

-Tiverton Castle is the remains of a medieval castle dismantled after the Civil War and thereafter converted in the 17th century into a country house.
+Tiverton Castle is the remains of a medieval castle dismantled after the English Civil War and thereafter converted in the 17th century into a country house.
 It occupies a defensive position above the banks of the River Exe at Tiverton in Devon.

 Description

 Once considerably larger, Tiverton Castle now comprises a group of ruined defensive perimeter walls, towers and buildings from various periods.
 A Norman motte was built in 1106.